crate/crate-tutorials/docs/generate-time-series/go.rst

     INSERT OK
     Sleeping for 10 seconds...

-As the script runs, you should see the table filling up in the `CrateDB Admin UI`_:
+As the script runs, you should see the table filling up in the :ref:`admin-ui:index`.

 .. image:: ../_assets/img/generate-time-series/rows.png